WebizenAI/sensedocs/PCT-Webizen-Notes/PCTProblemStatement.md

 The permissive commons ecosystem solutions have always been designed for the purpose of being deployed into a particular type of ecosystem, which hasn't been supported via the historical lens of a knowledge banking ecosystem, but has now led to the works on [[SocialFactors/CommercialModels/Webizen]].

-Regardless of whether or not anyone uses the webizen systems; this work on permissive commons is intended to be about the production of technology for the public good, and thereby support the fundamental purpose of the [[PeaceInfrastructureProject]].
+Regardless of whether or not anyone uses the webizen systems; this work on permissive commons is intended to be about the production of technology for the public good, and thereby support the fundamental purpose of the [[PCT-Webizen-Notes/PeaceInfrastructureProject]].

-There is a risk that i'll conflate or integrate aspects that should be related to webizen or those that should be related to Web Civics and therein, the broader [[PeaceInfrastructureProject]] objectives.
+There is a risk that i'll conflate or integrate aspects that should be related to webizen or those that should be related to Web Civics and therein, the broader [[PCT-Webizen-Notes/PeaceInfrastructureProject]] objectives.

 ## Financing - biosphere & socioeconomic relations